Western mastiff bat: Ecology and behavior

-Western mastiff bats are nocturnal, leaving roosts at night to find food.
+Western mastiff bats are nocturnal, leaving roosts at night to feed.
 Unlike most North American bats, they do not undergo either migration or prolonged hibernation, but are periodically active all winter.
 The size of colonies varies, but they usually consist of less than 100 bats.
 Males and females live together yearly, even during maternity periods.

-The species is very active at night, spending 6–7 hours flying a night for a total distance of about 14.9 mi.
+The species is very active at night, spending 6–7 hours flying a night for a total distance around 14.9 mi.
 Its long, narrow wings allow the bat to maintain flight at high speeds for long periods of time.
 These bats can reach heights of 196 ft, though they are also observed flying closer to the ground.
-One notable characteristic of this species is its high pitched echolocation call, as it can be heard from heights of 990 ft.
+One notable characteristic of this species is its high-pitched echolocation call, as it can be heard from heights of 990 ft.

 Diet

 The western mastiff bat mainly feeds on small insects.
 Moths are its biggest food source, but it has been observed to eat beetles, ants, dragonflies, crickets, and grasshoppers.